davidrcurtin/MATHUSLA_LLPfiles_RHN_Ue/README.md

 heavy neutral leptons (HNL) (also called right-handed neutrinos RHN) added to SM.
 Our main reference for model, production, and decay is 1805.08567.

 In generality, there are three HNL N1, N2, N3 which each can mix with active neutrinos v_e, v_mu, v_tau neutrinos, via a 3x3 mixing matrix U_ij.
 We consider three simplified scenarios corresponding to the PBC benchmark points BC6,7,8 in 1901.09966, where we consider one RHN LLP, N, which has mixing Ue with v_e only, or mixing U_mu with v_mu only, or mixing U_tau with v_tau only.

-The relevant files for each of these benchmark models are formatted identically and are found in the RHN_Ue,mu,tau subfolders.
+In the below, UX refers to U_e, U_mu or U_tau depending on which benchmark model is being used.
+The files for the three benchmark models are identically formatted, so usage is the same.

 Each of these three simplified models has two free parameters:
 - LLP mass mN